 Raising bantam chickens is a very rewarding hobby.
 Providing pest control in the garden, recycling food scraps, and making great compost for your garden are some of the additional benefits of keeping chickens.
 But let's not forget about the eggs!
 It's hard to beat fresh eggs, let's face it.
 You can expect your hens to lay one egg a day for most of the year.
 As the winter months come along, it is normal for egg production to slow down.
 It is possible to stimulate egg production in the wintertime by putting a light and timer switch inside the chicken coop giving them supplemental light after the sun goes down.
 A bantam chicken's egg is about one third the size of your average size supermarket egg, you may find it easier to keep 3-4 full size chickens as opposed to 12 or more bantam chickens for the same volume of eggs

 What you need to start raising chickens

 There comes a time in every hens life cycle when she begins to slow down in egg production.
-After keeping chickens for a while you will start to notice fewer eggs every morning and eventually your older hens will stop laying eggs all together.
-At this point many people choose to replace these older birds with fresh, young, productive new layers and use the older hens for making stew.
+After keeping chickens for a while you will start to notice fewer eggs every morning and eventually your older hens will stop laying all together.
+At this point many people choose to replace these older birds with fresh, young, productive new layers and either give the older hens away to make room for new ones, or use the older hens for making stew.
 Stewing hen is the term for older hens that are much too tough to eat if they cooked any way other than stewing.
-Some people also decide to simply give the older hens away to make room for new ones.
 Many people find the idea of eating their laying hens to be no different than making a stew out of the family dog.
 After all, they have spent the last 2 or 3 years caring for these birds.
 Personally, I don't mind the idea of eating older hens raised as layers but I don't care for the meat as much.
 I usually raise broiler chickens for meat and give my older hens away to make space.